suilang/rrule-rust/README.md

 ## Test

 For different loops, as well as most of the various parameter combinations, I have made a comparison with rrule-js to ensure the correctness of the logic.
-When I'm done with most of the rules, I'll include a github address where can view specific test cases
+When I'm done with most of the rules, I'll include a github address where can view specific test cases.

 # License